antebachmann/Datastory/index.md

 ![Figure 1: sentiment by matter](https://github.com/antebachmann/datastory/blob/gh-pages/images/fig1.png)

+We see that three issues are distributed quite negatively, and the fourth one is much more positive, this would indicate that the discourse is predominantly negative, especially as

 Looking at the distributions of the compound scores for the different four topics, we see that humans tend to not sit on the fence.
 They have strong opinions and are generally firm in their beliefs.
 On average across the four topics, only 16.4 % of the quotes are classified as neutral quotes.
 These quotes could have easily been facts stated by a journalist or an expert when discussing the topic.
 For example, in the following quote we have Peter Atkins a chemist stating that: 'Temperatures go up every year, so we got to try and mitigate that.'
 He is clearly stating a fact based on observations made by scientists.
 He is not defending the existence of climate change in this quote and is not using extremely emotive words.